Jac-Zac/Thesis/README.md

 ## TODO (for myself):

 - Big problems with unreliable dataset (needs discussion)
+- I have to take a look at the shape the images are passed to the mnodel

 - [X] Format the repository
 - [X] New model first epoch, took a lot of compute but quite good on unseen data